nbryant42/xDRCal/README.md

 calling `Commit`.
 There are still some unavoidable race conditions in this, but it eliminates most resize flicker.
 (There is no public way to know when `Present` has actually completed and ready to `Commit`, which is the core source of unavoidable flicker.)
+- **Consider calling `Present` multiple times on resize:**
+In this app, calling my `Render()` function 3 times (for a 2-buffer swap-chain) reduces resize flicker to almost zero.
+The 3rd `Present` is more likely to block, helping to guarantee the swapchain is ready to pass to `Commit`.
 - **Consider avoiding [SwapChainPanel](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.swapchainpanel):**
 `SwapChainPanel` can be hard to synchronize with XAML layout, and layering UI over `SwapChainPanel` is unreliable because it presents directly to the window surface.
 See also